 There are essentially 2 types of certificates:

-- The Marine Radio Operators Certificate of Proficiency (MROCP) which is for operating both VHF radios (short range radios) and Medium Frequency/High Frequency (MF/HF) Radios, which are designed for long range transmission, and VHF radios and
+- The Marine Radio Operators Certificate of Proficiency (MROCP) which is for operating both VHF radios (short range radios) and Medium Frequency/High Frequency (MF/HF) Radios (which are designed for long range transmission) and

-- The Marine Radio Operators VHF Certificate of Proficiency (MROVCP) which is designed for those who are only carrying and/or operating a Very High Frequency (VHF) (Short Range) radio.
+- The Marine Radio Operators VHF Only Certificate of Proficiency (MROVCP) is designed for those who are only carrying and/or operating a Very High Frequency (VHF) (Short Range) radio.

-Basically if you intend travelling on offshore coastal voyages, are part of a yacht race crew, or applying for commercial qualifications such as Coxswain's or Master V certificates, you should obtain an MROCP Certificate.
+Basically if you intend travelling on offshore coastal voyages, are part of a yacht race crew, or applying for commercial qualifications such as a Coxswain's or Master V certificate, you should obtain an MROCP Certificate.
 THIS IS THE PREFERRED CERTIFICATE TO OBTAIN.

-If you are operating in the harbours and bays or staying near the coast then an MROVCP Certificate will be sufficient.
+If you are operating small recreational vessels in harbours and bays or staying near the coast then an MROVCP (VHF Only) Certificate will be sufficient.

 However the problem occurs if you wish to upgrade the certificate.
-In the past we have had applicants with VHF only radio certificates who have sought to upgrade to the MROCP due to a number of reasons (required on a yacht in an offical yacht race or to obtain a commercial certificate or even joining a Marine Rescue organisation as a volunteer etc).
+In the past we have had applicants with VHF only radio certificates who have sought to upgrade to the MROCP due to a number of reasons (required on a yacht in an offical yacht race, to obtain a commercial certificate or even joining a Marine Rescue organisation as a volunteer etc).
 Unfortunately the OMC do not have an upgrade process.
 You simply have to do it all again with all the time and costs involved.